-The National Planning Policy Framework (NPPF) (Department for Communities and Local Government, 2012) includes strong protections for valued landscapes and townscapes as well as recognising the intrinsic character and beauty of the countryside.
-The importance of planning positively for high quality design is underlined and local and neighbourhood plans are expected to "develop robust and comprehensive policies that set out the quality of development that will be expected for the area".
-Planning policies and decisions are expected to respond to local character and history, and reflect the identity of local surroundings and materials, while not preventing or discouraging appropriate innovation.
-The Framework states (at paragraph 64) that: "Permission should be refused for development of poor design that fails to take the opportunities available for improving the character and quality of an area and the way it functions".
+The National Planning Policy Framework (NPPF) (MHCLG, 2018) includes strong protections for valued landscapes and townscapes as well as recognising the intrinsic character and beauty of the countryside.

+Planning policies and decisions are expected to be sympathetic to local character and history, including the surrounding built environment and landscape setting, while not preventing or discouraging appropriate innovation or change.
+The Framework states (at paragraph 130) that: "Permission should be refused for development of poor design that fails to take the opportunities available for improving the character and quality of an area and the way it functions".

 The Framework has a number of specific requirements relating to planning and landscape including a clear expectation that the planning system should contribute to, and enhance, the natural and local environment by protecting and enhancing valued landscapes.
 Local planning authorities are expected to set criteria based policies against which proposals for any development on or affecting protected landscape areas will be judged.
-In doing so, distinctions should be made between the hierarchy of international, national and locally designated sites and "great weight" should be given to "conserving landscape and scenic beauty in National Parks, the Broads and Areas of Outstanding Natural Beauty".
-Local planning authorities in their plan-making are also expected to take account of changes to landscape and develop a clear strategy for enhancing the natural, built and historic environment.
-Where appropriate, "landscape character assessments should also be prepared, integrated with assessment of historic landscape character, and for areas where there are major expansion options, assessments of landscape sensitivity".
+In doing so, distinctions should be made between the hierarchy of international, national and locally designated sites and "great weight" should be given to "conserving and enhancing landscape and scenic beauty in National Parks, the Broads and Areas of Outstanding Natural Beauty".
+It is also expected that the scale of development in these areas will be limited, with planning permission refused for major developments "other than in exceptional circumstances, and where it can be demonstrated that the development is in the public interest" (paragraph 172).